 The Business Model / Case Canvas can be used for different purposes, among others these are:

 The structure of the template has been geared towards the successful and famous Business Model Canvas and extends it with particularly relevant aspects for business cases.

 A business model describes how a company earns money.
 A business case describes how a particular project generates profit or any other economic benefit.
 So the business case can be seen as “a small business model”.
 That’s why the canvas is suitable for business models as well as business cases.

 The following tutorial differentiates between the two use cases of a business model and a business case.

 Your starting position is that you have already identified, evaluated as well as designed several analytics use cases (e.g. with the Analytics Use Case canvas) that offer added value for your company and your users.
 Now you want to check if the implementation of these analytic use cases as analytic (software) applications (which are also described as “data products” or “analytics solutions”) is viable.
 To do so we are modeling the business case with this canvas.

-It does not matter if the solution will be developed using internal resources or if this is outsourced to an external service provider or if an off-the-shelve solution will be bought.
-The canvas fits for the evaluation of all three mentioned scenarios, so finally a make or buy decision can be taken.
-Further along we are always talking about a “solution”, “application” or “project”.
+It does not matter if the solution will be developed using internal resources, if it is outsourced to an external service provider, or if an off-the-shelve solution will be bought.
+The canvas fits for the evaluation of all three mentioned scenarios, so finally, a make or buy decision can be taken.
+Further along, we are always talking about a “solution”, “application” or “project”.